Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Extension to Non-Trivial Viewpoints

 \subsection{Evaluation}

-To show that our approach is not dependent on the top-down perspective, we train and evaluate it on images collected from a more natural viewpoint: The camera is located at $ $ in world-coordinates, which corresponds to a more natural perspective where the viewer stands in front of the table instead of hovering above the centre.
-Figure~\ref{fig-example-image} shows the depth channel of three example images.
+To show that our approach is not dependent on the top-down perspective, we train and evaluate it on images collected from a different viewpoint: The camera is located at $ $ in world-coordinates, which corresponds to a more natural perspective where the viewer stands in front of the table instead of hovering above the table centre.
+Figure~\ref{fig-example-image} shows the depth channel of three examples.